MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/strategize-measure.md

 ### Monitor events for your app

 For the purposes of this article, let’s use the HEART framework to indicate a representative set of metrics and events you should consider monitoring for your solution.
-Note that the following list isn't exhaustive, and you're encouraged to add additional instrumentation relevant to your business and product.
+The following list isn't exhaustive, and you're encouraged to add more instrumentation relevant to your business and product.

 :::image type="content" source="../../assets/images/app-fundamentals/monitor-telemetry.png" alt-text="Monitor events for your app" border="false":::

 #### Adoption

-**Goal**: Acquire new users who can start exploring the app thereby maintaining a healthy top of the funnel.
+**Goal**: Acquire new users who can start exploring the app.
+This helps maintain a healthy top of the funnel.
 Discovery and adoption of new apps happen in one of the following ways:

 - User searches and installs the app on their own.
-- User stumbles upon the app when it’s shared in a chat, meeting, or channel by another user, (tab or Adaptive Card).
+- User stumbles upon the app when another user shares it in a chat, meeting, channel, tab, or Adaptive Card.
 - Admin installs the app for users and the app sends a welcome message.

 Instrumentation designed to improve adoption should aim at improving discoverability of the app and its features as well.
 The likelihood of discovering an app among new users increases when existing users start using the app in collaborative scope.
 For example, adding a channel or meeting tab, adding a bot to channel, or sharing messaging extension card in a group chat.